Frequently Asked Questions About Chemical Regulation

-Toxicity testing aims to evaluate what harm may be caused by exposure to chemicals, including medicines, industrial and consumer products, and food additives, to humans and the environment.
-Currently; however, toxicity testing is usually performed on animals, including rabbits, rats, mice, dogs, cats, primates, hamsters, and even fish.
+Toxicity testing aims to evaluate what harm may be caused by exposure to chemicals, including medicines, industrial and consumer products, food additives, and more, to humans and the environment.
+Currently, toxicity testing is usually performed on animals, including rabbits, rats, mice, dogs, cats, primates, hamsters, guinea pigs, birds, and fish.
 Tests are performed by exposing animals to very high doses of chemicals—often at levels 100 to 1,000 times higher than humans would typically be exposed to.
-Some tests are required by agencies like the Environmental Protection Agency (EPA) before a company can market a product, such as pesticide chemicals.
+Some tests are required by government agencies like the Environmental Protection Agency (EPA) before a company can market a product, such as pesticide chemicals.
 Generally, the United States does not require tests on cosmetics or household products—with the exception of antibacterial cleaning products, which must be tested.

 Toxicity testing can vary in duration from four hours to several days or months to animals’ entire life spans.
 The animals are observed for toxic effects, including vomiting, diarrhea, convulsions, respiratory distress, appetite or weight loss, rashes, salivation, paralysis, lethargy, bleeding, organ abnormalities, tumors, and, ultimately, death.
 In some tests, animals are exposed to chemicals and then bred with other animals; these animals are then observed for harm to the reproductive system, or their offspring are observed for birth defects.